q&a page 9

 421) Q: I was told that you’re not allowed to cut up a salad very finely on Shabbos (like an Israeli salad).
 What about slicing a tomato or other vegetable very thinly?

 A: Correct.
-Vegetables may not be diced into very small pieces on Shabbos (unless it’s for a small child or an older person who cannot eat bigger pieces, and even then only immediately before it is served to the child.
+Vegetables may not be diced into very small pieces on Shabbos (unless it’s for a small child or an older person who cannot eat bigger pieces, and even then only immediately before it is served to the child would it be permitted.
 See Mishna Berur Siman 321:45 and Shu”t Igros Moshe Orach Chaim Vol. 4 Siman 74:2)

 There is a minority opinion that maintains that even thinly slicing a vegetable (in one direction) poses a problem on Shabbos.
 (See K’tzos Hashulchan Siman 129 quoting the ruling of the Tzemach Tzedek)

-However, the majority of contemporary Poskim, based on the rulings of Rav Moshe Feinstein Zataz in Igros Moshe Orach Chaim Vol 4 Siman 74, Tochen Os 3 and Rav Shlomo Zalmen Auerbach Zatzal in Shu”t Minchas Shlomo Siman 91:13), maintain that the prohibition wiill only be if the vegetable is being diced both in its length and its width, but if slicing only one direction, there is absolutely no prohibition to slice it as thin as you desire.
+However, the majority of contemporary Poskim, (based on the rulings of Rav Moshe Feinstein Zatzal in Igros Moshe Orach Chaim Vol 4 Siman 74, Tochen Os 3 and Rav Shlomo Zalmen Auerbach Zatzal in Shu”t Minchas Shlomo Siman 91:13), maintain that the prohibition is only if the vegetable is being diced both in its length and its width, but if slicing only one direction, there is absolutely no prohibition, and you may slice it as thin as you desire.